flengyel/ArcInfoGrid2Shapefile/README.md

 integers.
 This is necessary because there can be hundreds of thousands or millions of polygons in general, and there is a one-one correspondence between regions and polygon boundaries (but not holes).
 Sixteen-bit words are insufficient.
-However, the use of two arrays, one for vertex coordinates and one for box centroid values, saves considerable space.
+However, the use of one 32-bit arrays for box centroid values will save considerable space.
 Conceptually, such an interface presents this pattern of coordinates:
 ```
  UL→     UR↓     [r-1,c-1]     [r-1,c+1]
 .  [r,c]                 [r,c]
  LL↑     LR←     [r+1,c-1]     [r+1,c+1]
 ```
 Nothing more is needed.
 The box coordinate [r,c] automatically satisfies r+c = 0 mod 2.
 The internal representation is never manipulated directly--always through a stylized interface.

 * The traversal algorithm depends on a box coordinate [r, c] that moves from vertex to vertex.
 This pair of coordinates could be an object which moves